spuddybike/understanding-metadata/docs/index.md

 We encourage reuse of these materials, if you do so, please respect the licencing, and let us know how you are using it.

-If you reference the work:, please use the following citation
+If you reference the work: please use the following citation

 ### APA

-Mills, H., Johnson, J., Oldroyd, R., White, S., & Reed, K. (2025).
+Mills, H., Oldroyd, R., Johnson, J., White, S., & Reed, K. (2025).
 Understanding Metadata (Version 1.0) [Computer software]. https://github.com/CLOSER-Cohorts/understanding-metadata

 ### BIBTEX

 @software{Mills_Understanding_Metadata_2025,
-author = {Mills, Hayley and Johnson, Jon and Oldroyd, Rebecca and White, Sarah and Reed, Kate}, license = {CC-BY-NC-SA}, month = dec, title = {{Understanding Metadata}},
+author = {Mills, Hayley and Oldroyd, Rebecca and Johnson, Jon and White, Sarah and Reed, Kate}, license = {CC-BY-NC-SA}, month = dec, title = {{Understanding Metadata}},